Anti-Slavery & Human Trafficking Statement

 - Use of labour monitoring and payroll systems;and

 - Level of communication and personal contact with next link in the supply chain and their understanding of, and compliance with, our expectations.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and alongside our policy constitutes Hotelcare’s slavery and human trafficking statement for the current financial year.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and alongside our policy constitutes HotelCare’s slavery and human trafficking statement for the current financial year.

 Corporate & Social Responsibility Policy

-Appplicable to Hotelcare
+Applicable to Hotelcare

 Hotelcare seeks to be a good corporate citizen in everything that it does.
 We have therefore determined to bring together our existing operating principles into one framework policy under the heading of Corporate Social Responsibility (CSR).

 The principles encompassed in this policy cover all areas of the Group’s operations and have been developed and continue to be reviewed

 Hotelcare’s Managing Director supports the principles set out in those codes and standards and the aim of this policy is to translate that support into a set of guidelines and standards that set a common approach for Hotelcare and provide practical guidance for our managers and employees on the ground.

 Compliance, monitoring and reporting